Why a receiving line is a good idea:

 In addition, leaving the guest-greeting to a casual time, such as the interval between dinner and dancing, means that you will inevitably have to cut your meal short in order to go table-to-table.
 Let’s think about that.
 Most of you have spent so much time planning the menu!
 Most of you say, “The reception – food, drink, dancing – is the most important part.”
 Shouldn’t you enjoy your first meal as husband and wife as well, instead of hurrying from group to group?

 There are lots of different places you can fit a receiving line in your wedding timeline.
-Immediately after the ceremony; as guests move from cocktail hour into the dining room; or even a reverse receiving line where the bride and groom greet each pew in the church as they leave.
+Immediately after the ceremony; as guests move from cocktail hour into the dining room; or even a reverse receiving line where the newly-married couple can greet each pew in the church as they leave.
 Check with your planner to see which scenario is best for you.
-But by all means, make sure you greet each of your guests personally!
+Hopefully now you can see why a receiving line is a good idea.
+By all means, make sure you greet each of your guests personally!